talk2viren/umermansoor.github.io/_posts/2016-07-05-unit-integration-and-end-to-end-tests-finding-the-right-balance.md

 excerpt_separator: <!--more-->
 ---

-This is something I have regrettably noticed in many projects that I have worked on.
-Instead of a *balanced mix* of [unit](http://artofunittesting.com/definition-of-a-unit-test/) and other types of tests, **some projects rely primarily or entirely on end-to-end tests** (*E2E*).
-The *whole system* is tested by running real user scenarios and tests are performed at the outermost layers.
-E.g. for a web server, this means you **start the server, initialize a HTTP client, make a HTTP request and then check the outermost response**.
-By skipping unit and integration tests, we lose many benefits that these tests offer.
-What's worse is that people start calling these tests the "unit tests", just because they live inside the project and use [JUnit framework](http://junit.org/junit4/).
-Developers like end-to-end testing:
+This is something I have regrettably noticed in many backend projects that I have worked on.
+Developers write "unit tests" that in reality are 'end-to-end' tests.
+They test the entire flow of the application from start to the end.
+There is no isolation of units and **the notion of the unit is the whole system**, along with all of its external dependencies like databases, queues, caches, and other services.
+For a web server project, the tests start the server, initialize a HTTP client, make a HTTP request and check the response to make sure it has all the expected information.
+If so, the tests is declared a success.
+By treating the whole system as a unit and not testing independent units in isolation and their interplay, we loose many benefits that unit and integration tests offer.
+Technically speaking, these developers aren't violating the definition or principles of unit testing.
+Unit testing is [ill-defined](http://martinfowler.com/bliki/UnitTest.html).
+But a project should have a **balanced mix of various automated tests to capture different types of bugs**.
+We'll later cover what the right balance is.

 <!--more-->

+Developers like to end-to-end testing:

-- because it boost code coverage and everything including the database gets tested.
+- because it boosts code coverage and everything including the database gets tested.
 - because they can outsource or offload writing tests to Q/A or junior developers.
 - because sometimes, it is the only way the system could be tested.
 However, this is a symptom of much broader design and architectural problem.

-For the record, I've nothing against end-to-end testing.
-I have a problem with relying only on E2E testing to find bugs.

-**The biggest drawback of end-to-end tests is that they cannot pin-point the root cause of failure**.
+End-to-end tests are good at capturing certain kinds of bugs, but their **biggest drawback is that they cannot pin-point the root cause of failure**.
 Anything in the entire flow could have contributed to the error.
-In large and complex systems, it's like finding a needle in the haystack.
-Because unit tests focus on small modules that are tested independently, they can **identify the lines of code that caused the failure** with laser-sharp accuracy, which saves a lot of time.
+In large and complex systems, it's like finding a needle in the haystack: you'll find the root cause, but it will take time.
+Because unit tests focus on small modules that are tested independently, they can **identify the lines of code that caused the failure** with laser-sharp accuracy, which can save a lot of time.

-Another nice thing about unit tests is that **they always work, and they are fast**.
+Another nice thing about unit tests is that **they always work, and they work fast**.
+Unlike end-to-end tests that rely on external components, **unit tests are not flaky**.
 If I can build a project on my machine, I should be able to run its unit tests.
 In contrast, end-to-end tests would fail if some external component, like a database or a messaging queue, is not available or cannot be reached.
-And they take a long time to run.
-Unit tests allow developers to change the code or add new features with confidence.
-When I add a new feature to a large project and all unit tests pass, it gives me confidence that the new feature didn't break existing logic.
+And they can take a lvery ong time to run.

+Unit tests allow developers to **refactor and add new features with confidence**.
+When I'm refactoring a complex project that has well-written unit tests, I run them often, usually after every small change.
+In a matter of few seconds, I know whether I broke something or not.
+Even better, a failing test usually prints a nice message telling me what broke: whether some [GuardAssertion](http://xunitpatterns.com/Guard%20Assertion.html) failed or the expected response was off by one, helps me isolate the failure.

 Between unit and end-to-end tests lie integration tests.
 They have one major advantage over unit tests: **they ensure that modules which work well in isolation, also play well together**.
 Integration tests typically focus on a small number of modules and test their interactions.

-The key is finding the **right balance between unit, integration and end-to-end tests**.
-According to [Google](http://googletesting.blogspot.co.uk/2015/04/just-say-no-to-more-end-to-end-tests.html):
+The key is to find the **right balance between unit, integration and end-to-end tests**.
+According to [Google's Testing Blog](http://googletesting.blogspot.co.uk/2015/04/just-say-no-to-more-end-to-end-tests.html):

 >  To find the right balance between all three test types, the best visual aid to use is the testing pyramid.
 Here is a simplified version of the testing pyramid [...]:
 >